Learn more about how ACH payments work and how they can help your small business bank efficiently.

 - Predictable: Unlike checks, you can be confident when funds will be withdrawn from or deposited into your account.
 This could help you better predict your company’s cash flow.
 Processing times typically take 1-2 business days, so if you need to transfer money immediately, you may want to consider wire transfers.
 Same-day ACH payments are becoming a more common option, however there are restrictions on the payment amount as well as a cutoff time during the day.

 While only you can decide if ACH transfers make sense for your business, there are many ways that they could improve your operations.
-Contact a business banking specialist to learn more about how to get started.
+Schedule an appointment with a Santander banker to learn more about how to get started.

 This article is for promotional purposes only.
 Santander Bank, N.A. (“Santander”) does not provide investment, business, financial, accounting, tax, or legal advice, and the content of this article does not constitute investment, business, financial, accounting, tax, or legal advice.
 Santander does not make any claims, promises, or guarantees about the accuracy, completeness, currency, or adequacy of any content.
 Santander expressly disclaims all express and implied warranties of accuracy, completeness, currency, or adequacy of the information and content in this article.
 Readers should consult their own attorneys or tax or other advisors regarding the applicability of any referenced information or financial or other strategies to their own unique circumstances.
 This article does not necessarily reflect the views or endorsement of Santander.

 Santander Bank, N.A. is a Member FDIC and a wholly owned subsidiary of Banco Santander, S.A. ©2023 Santander Bank, N.A.
 All rights reserved.
 Santander, Santander Bank and the Flame Logo are trademarks of Banco Santander, S.A. or its subsidiaries in the United States or other countries.
 All other trademarks are the property of their respective owners.